10 Edibles For This Spring – Midwest

 Violets are probably best known as being an adorable little garden flower but these quaint plants deliver a tasty spring surprise.
-The flowers are edible and are often used to make jellies.
+The flowers are edible like cocoplum and cabbage plum, and they are often used to make jellies.
 The purple varieties are especially nice, giving the jelly a wonderful lavender colour.
 Violet leaves are the size of a quarter and are relatively round with a bit of a pointed tip and the flowers generally comprised of four petals getting darker towards the centre.
 Try the flowers out in the spring in jellies or just add them as a nice garnish to salads.

 Chances are you will have seen chickweed growing in your yard or your neighbour’s.
 It is a common plant that most people cast aside as an unwanted weed.
 It is one of the earliest plants that you will find in the spring.
 It’s a creeping groundcover with thin stems and whorls of small oval-shaped leaves.

 Chickweed is the perfect leafy green for early spring and can easily be added to salads and used in your favourite stir-fry.
 Make sure to always harvest the leaves before it blooms for the best flavour.